-- More than 8 years of relevant experience in technical and/or grant writing experience in the areas of ICT4D, financial services, agriculture, health and/or social performance;
+- More than 8 years of relevant experience in technical and/or grant writing required in the areas of ICT4D, financial services, agriculture, health and/or social performance;

-- Proven track record in writing winning technical proposals as a prime for USAID and other large international donor agencies and corporate and private foundations;
+- Proven track record in writing winning technical proposals for USAID and other large international donor agencies and corporate and private foundations;

 - Experience with USAID procurement process and key USAID initiatives (including Feed the Future);